 Despite being a big city with a metropolitan area of nearly 3 million people, St. Louis exudes a welcoming Midwest vibe.
 Nestled between the two longest rivers in the country, this “Gateway to the West” is full of vintage buildings, ample cultural attractions and beloved professional sports teams.
 Yet the diversity and charm of the city’s many unique neighborhoods often come as a pleasant surprise to newcomers.
 Each boasts its own personality, which means you’ll find a variety of food, fun and experiences wherever you go.

 Washington University’s medical campus is located in the trendy Central West End, a treasure trove of hip nightlife and an outstanding culinary scene.
 Take a brief stroll and you’ll end up in the Grove district, a hot spot for craft breweries, international cuisine and street festivals.
-Whether you’re a sports fan, foodie, art lover or outdoor "The Lou” has an experience tailor-made for you.
+Whether you’re a sports fan, foodie, art lover or outdoor enthusiast, "The Lou” has an experience tailor-made for you.

 Forest Park, located adjacent to the Medical Campus, is almost twice as big as New York’s Central Park.
 Boasting 1,300 lush acres and five major cultural institutions, the park was rated No. 1 city park in the U.S. by readers of USA Today.
 Visitors could spend a full weekend exploring, picnicking, paddleboating, running or biking through the park and still not see everything.
 For a more active itinerary, the 6.2-mile dual path provides ample opportunity for running and biking.
 Of course, if you’re looking to venture outside of St. Louis, the Katy Trail, Great Rivers Greenway or the Lake of the Ozarks make for a perfect weekend adventure.